ybertot/coq/doc/sphinx/proof-engine/tactics.rst

    context).

 .. exn:: No such hypothesis
-.. exn:: Cannot move ident1 after ident2 : it occurs in the type of ident2
+.. exn:: Cannot move @ident after @ident : it occurs in the type of @ident
-.. exn:: Cannot move ident1 after ident2 : it depends on ident2
+.. exn:: Cannot move @ident after @ident : it depends on @ident

 .. example::
    .. coqtop:: all